 Distributed by external funding agencies

-External funding agencies would make grants according to their own requirements and goals.
+Full consensus for the view that external funding agencies would make grants according to their own requirements and goals.
 ICANN would only provide those agencies with applicant information for those who met the criteria established for support.

-Full consensus
+Modifications to the Financial Continued Operation Instrument Obligation

+While registrant protection is critical and critical registry functions must be sustained for an extended period of time in the event of registry failure, the WG considered the financial Continued Operation Instrument obligation as document in AGv4 to be a great barrier for applicants that meet the criteria established by the WG.
+There was Consensus for a recommendation that the continuity period for the financial instrument be reduced.

+There was No Consensus on whether that the period for the financial Continued Operation Instrument be reduced from

+3 years to 6 months, this duration still being twice the duration that is currently defined in the ICANN gTLD Registry Failover Plan of 15 June 2008.

+or, that financial Continued Operation Instrument period be shortened from 3 years to 1 year.

+There was is a Strong support with significant opposition recommendation that in the case of shared risk pools, the financial Continued Operations Instrument could reduced or eliminated entirely based on the ability of such a shared pool to absorb the risk and provide Continued Operation with minimal incremental cost.

+There was Consensus that applicants who meet the conditions for support should be encouraged to form such shared risk pools.

 Logistical Support

 The process set in the Applicant Guidebook (AG) may be difficult for applicants from emerging market/nations to meet.
 The following kinds of logistical support are identified by the WG for those applicants that meet the criteria established for support:

-Full Consensus: Translation of relevant documents This was a major concern noted by non-English speaking group members, who noted the extra time and effort needed to work in English;
+Full Consensus: Translation of relevant documents.
+This was a major concern noted by non-English speaking group members, who noted the extra time and effort needed to work in English;

 Full Consensus: Logistical and technical help with the application process.
 This includes legal and filing support, which is expensive and in short supply in most emerging markets/nations;